daniellbastos/tech-hugo/content/posts/less-hand-more-brain.md

 Where is your real value as an engineer?

-## "Less hands, more brain" does not mean "without responsibility"
+## AI does things does not mean "without responsibility"

 Let me be clear: AI-first is not an excuse to abandon responsibility.